DevOpsWithDheeraj/DevOps-in-one-shot/06_Container_Orchestration_Kubernetes/K8s/02_K8s Core Concepts/README.md

 ## 4️⃣ **Service — Expose & Route Traffic to Pods**

-A Service provides a stable endpoint (IP or DNS) to access pods.
+A Service in Kubernetes is a logical abstraction that provides a stable network endpoint to access one or more Pods.

-Since Pod IPs change frequently, Services give a **fixed address**.
+Even if Pods die, restart, or change IP addresses, the Service gives a consistent IP, DNS name, and port to reach them.

 ### Types of Services